 The Plymouth Award recognises and celebrates your achievements outside of your studies.

-Many Plymouth University students make significant contributions to the life of the University and the communities in which they live and work.
+Many University of Plymouth students make significant contributions to the life of the University and the communities in which they live and work.
 The Plymouth Award is one way of showing how valuable these contributions are and highlighting the learning and personal growth you gain from these activities.

 Be sure to showcase the individual skills you have developed through your achievements so that you stand out from the crowd when applying for graduate roles.